jeffbski/accum/README.md

   }));
 ```

  - `accum.string([options], listenerFn)` - constructs a write stream which concatenates everything into a string.
 Buffer data is converted to string using the optional `encoding` which defaults to 'utf8'.
 Other data is simply converted using `.toString()`.
 The `listenerFn` signature is `function(string)`.
 The `listenerFn` is called after all the data is received just prior to the `end` event being emitted.
+The `options` parameter is passed to the underlying writable stream constructor (see [Node.js stream docs](https://nodejs.org/dist/latest-v7.x/docs/api/stream.html#stream_constructor_new_stream_writable_options).
 The `options` parameter can be omitted.

 ```javascript
 var accum = require('accum');